infracost/infracost-atlantis/README.md

 #### `INFRACOST_TERRAFORM_BINARY`

 **Optional** Used to change the path to the `terraform` binary or version, should be set to the path of the Terraform or Terragrunt binary being used in Atlantis.
+If you're using the `infracost/infracost-atlantis` image (which is based on the [`runatlantis/atlantis`](https://github.com/runatlantis/atlantis/blob/master/Dockerfile) image), you can set this to any of the supported paths, e.g. `/usr/local/bin/terraform0.12.30` or `/usr/local/bin/terraform0.13.6`.

 #### `usage_file`